MihirR23/Aerospace_Digital_Twin/_posts/2026-04-08-the-final-demonstration-twelve-weeks-of-work-in-two-videos.md

 There is no version of this project that exists without the people who stood beside me throughout it.
 None.

-To **Mehnaz Hamilton**, my submission advisor: thank you for believing in this project from the moment it was nothing more than a vague idea, and for never letting me settle for the easy version of it.
+To **Mehnaz Hamilton**, my submission advisor: thank you for believing in this project from the moment it was nothing more than a vague idea and for never letting me settle for the easy version of it.
 You saw what this could become long before I did and every meeting we had pushed me further than I thought I could go.
 Suggesting the physical implementation when I was ready to wind down was the moment this project went from good to something I am genuinely proud of.
 I cannot thank you enough.

 To **Mehmet Karamanoglu**: thank you for trusting me with the WorldSkills equipment and for taking the time to teach me how every piece of it worked.
 Your generosity and patience turned what would have been a software-only demonstration into a real, working physical system.
 Watching the rotary actuators move on the bench for the first time would never have happened without you.

 To **Oluwatunmise Shuaibu**: thank you for being the friend I could turn to when nothing was working and I did not know what to do next.
-The Python help saved me hours but the late-night conversations, the encouragement and the reminders that I was capable of finishing this saved me from much worse.
+The Python help saved me hours, but the late-night conversations, the encouragement and the reminders that I was capable of finishing this saved me from much worse.
 You were there in the moments that mattered most and I will never forget that.

 And to everyone who followed along through this blog, who left a comment, who asked how it was going, who quietly cheered me on from a distance: thank you.
 You have no idea how much it meant to know that people were watching this come together.